 Mahasthangarh is the largest of the archeological sites in the country.
 This place has the relics and ruins from the ancient city of Pundranagar, situated some thirteen kilometers away from the Bogra town.
 At first in 1879, Sir Alexander Cunningham identified the site as the city of Pundranagara.
 A rectangular plateau of 1500m North-South and 1400m East-West is bordered on its sides by walls measuring 6 meters in height above the river level.
 There is a grave at one corner of the site of Sultan Mohisawar beside a mosque built by the Moghul ruler Farruk Siyar.
 The mosque has been modernized in recent years.

 All the sides except the eastern side used to be enclosed by a deep ditch.
 The traces of the ditch is still visible on those sides.
 The river Korotoya, flowing in the eastern portion of the site, and the ditch served the function of defense against adversaries at crucial times.
 There are also several mounds just at some distance away from the fort city.
 These corroborate the existence of the provincial capital at this site.

 This city was most likely established by the Mauryan Empire.
 This is apparent from the reading of stone inscription written in Brahmi script that mentions Pundanagala.

-The timespan of the site’s existence can be divided into 7 phases in a chronological basis.
+The timespan of this place existence can be divided into 7 phases in a chronological basis.
 In the phase one before the Muryan the place had local cultural relics characterized by Northern Black Polished Ceramic ware, Rouletted Ceramics, BRW, stool querns, mud houses and several hearth in huge quantities.
 It seems that the earliest of the settlers were from 4th Century BC as some radioactive tests have suggested.
 These people could be from the pre-Mauryan Nanda culture.
 The phase two is characterized by archaeological relics such as broken tiles that were most likely used for building roofs, brick bats for building mud walls and using in fireplace and well.
 Red color ceramic ware, bronze mirror and lamps, copper coins were also in use in this time phase.
 Radioactive dating of these wares place phase two in the Mauryan period.